 Second, in terms of performance, a thorough analysis of your network architecture and the traffic load it can bear will help decide which encryption route to choose.
-In general, public key encryption, or asymmetric encryption, is about 10,000 times slower than private key encryption.
+In general, public key encryption, or asymmetric encryption, is much slower than private key encryption.
 This is because of asymmetric encryption's creation and exchange of the two keys versus the single one in private or symmetric encryption.

 Diffie-Hellman key exchange, also called an exponential key exchange, is a method of digital encryption that uses numbers raised to specific powers to produce decryption keys on the basis of components that are never directly transmitted, making the task of an intended code breaker mathematically overwhelming.
 Diffie–Hellman key exchange establishes a shared secret between two parties that can be used for secret communication for exchanging data over a public network and actually uses public-key techniques to allow the exchange of a private encryption key.

 In order to simplify the explanation of how the algorithm works, we will use small positive integers.
 In reality, the algorithm uses large numbers.
 In addition, you may find fairly easy explanations on Wikipedia and Khan Academy.